- This policy is about the way we look after your personal information.

 We will collect information from you in a fair manner:

-- Unless required for a specified and necessary purpose, you will not be electronically recorded including not being photographed, videotaped or audiotaped without your knowledge and, if necessary, consent
+- Unless required for a specified and necessary purpose, you will not be electronically recorded including photographed, videotaped or audiotaped without your knowledge and, if necessary, consent

 - If you wish to discuss anything in private, then we will provide opportunity for such a discussion, subject to the personal safety requirements of any other policy.